 Climacium Moss is much more than a Lushious Groundcover

 The tertiary stems are covered in green leaves that become darker with age.
-In swampy conditions, the leaves may appear to be almost black.
+In wet conditions, the leaves may appear to be almost black.
 These leaves vary in size from 0.05 inches to 0.1 inches long.
 They surround the tertiary and secondary stems.
-They will grow from both sides of the tertiary stem and are extremely prolific in wet conditions.
+They will grow from both sides of the tertiary stem and are incredibly prolific in wet conditions.

 This moss likes to grow in damp conditions.
 While it can tolerate extremely wet conditions, these conditions usually cause this upright moss to topple over.
 The plant prefers to grow in rocky or clay soil.
 The individual plants will clump together until they appear to be one large plant looking like a cluster on rocks or dead trees.
 It prefers shady to partly shady conditions.